Making SketchUp Objects 3D Printable (Video)

 Patterned Panels from Images and Formulas

-https://www.youtube.com/watch?v=Gu-8x8Y1dnw In this tutorial I show how you can use my Scale By Tools SketchUp extension to create various designs for patterned panels.
+In this video tutorial I show how you can use my Scale By Tools SketchUp extension to create various designs for patterned panels.
 We start with sine and power equations and then use images to form intricate screen designs.
-This video extends what I had covered in an earlier video, included here for reference: https://www.youtube.com/watch?v=UmvTROcPETY I hope you are enjoying this tool.
+This video follows a presentation that I gave at SketchUp's 3D Basecamp in 2022. https://www.youtube.com/watch?v=Gu-8x8Y1dnw I had covered some of these techniques in an earlier video, included below for reference: https://www.youtube.com/watch?v=UmvTROcPETY I hope you are enjoying this extension.
 Let me know in the comments how you are using it. ...

 Read More